syedmfuad/fmm/README.md

 # fully endogenized finite mixture model

-R and Julia implementation of the fully endogenized finite mixture model used in forthcoming articles by Fuad and Farmer (202-) and Fuad, Farmer, and Abidemi (202-).
+R, Julia and Python implementation of the fully endogenized finite mixture model used in forthcoming articles by Fuad and Farmer (202-) and Fuad, Farmer, and Abidemi (202-).
 Codes presented are for two submarkets that can be modified for more than two submarkets.

 This model employs a finite mixture model to sort households into endogenously determined latent submarkets.
 The finite mixture model to predict home prices is: